Taxation, Master of Science

 You may combine an M.S.T. with the M.B.A. in Accounting.
 By combining programs, you can reduce the total number of courses required for each degree.
 Other graduate programs offered by the Department of Accounting and Taxation include a Master of Science in Accounting (M.S.A.), the Master of Science in Advisory and Assurance Services, the Master of Science in Enterprise Risk Management, and the Master of Business Administration in Accounting.
 In conjunction with the School of Law we offer special combined degree programs leading to a Juris Doctor (J.D.) degree and an M.S.A. degree, or alternatively a J.D. degree and an M.B.A. degree in accounting.

 Pursue your St. John’s M.S.T. degree entirely on your computer.
 Our fully accredited Online Learning programs uphold the same high- quality academic standards that students experience on campus while allowing the convenience of taking courses electronically.
 Professors deliver lectures and post assignments via Blackboard, our electronic course management system.
 Students use it to attend virtual classes, share documents, take exams, and exchange ideas with faculty and classmates.

 You also enjoy the outstanding resources available to all St. John’s students, including:

 - Tuition and fees identical to those for on-campus courses

 - Access to library collections, career services, mentoring, and other academic resources

-Click here more information about the Online M.S. in Accounting at St. John's.
+Click here more information about the Online M.S. in Taxation at St. John's.